Blog or Website? With SBI!...

 The Misleading "Promise" of Blog Buzz

 Bloggers will tell you how blogs "offer RSS."
 SBI! sites have done this for years, neatly capitalizing upon this technology without all the "user drawbacks" of blogging.
-SBI! does much more, actually.
-It automatically builds all the XML files and pings all engines automatically.
-This is more than what the most advanced blogging software does (and if you don't understand this part, you do not have to -- that's the whole point).

 Bloggers, of course, form part of the online media.
 Many claim that blogs will replace old school media like The New York Times.
-But the professional media is moving online.
+But the professional media are moving online.
 And blogs, amateur media for the most part, don't report the news or events with trained, journalistic rigor and professionalism.

 Seriously, How Many Commentators Do We Need?